EbraheemTammam/dotnet_onion_script/README.md

 > for permenant usage you can add it to your $PROFILE

 ## Usage
-1- craete a new folder with the desired project name \
+1- Create a new folder with the desired project name \
-2- navigate to the folder \
+2- Navigate to the folder \
-3- run the following command:
+3- Run the following command:
 ```powershell
 onion
 ```